 Anything authored by the team at AFRIKIN by AFRIKIN is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.

-Based on a work at http://afrikin.org/
+Based on a work at https://afrikin.org/

-Permissions beyond the scope of this license may be available at http://afrikin.org/.
+Permissions beyond the scope of this license may be available at https://afrikin.org/.
 The work on this site is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
 To view a copy of this license, visit Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.

-The trademark AFRIKIN , as well as certain logos and other marks used in the Site (the Marks) are owned by Brooks Creative Agency, Inc., a wholly owned subsidiary of Brooks Music Group, Inc., and used under license by its affiliated companies.
+The trademark AFRIKIN®, as well as certain logos and other marks used in the Site (the Marks) are owned by Brooks Creative Agency, Inc., a wholly owned subsidiary of Brooks Music Group, Inc., and used under license by its affiliated companies.
 You may not use the Marks displayed on this Site, or any other content on the Site, except as provided in these Terms and Conditions.
 Any other use is strictly prohibited and Brooks Music Group, Inc. will take all necessary action to enforce its rights.
 This website is provided as is without any representations or warranties, express or implied.
-Afrikin, Afrikin Fest, Afrikin LLC makes no representations or warranties in relation to this website or the information and materials provided on this website.
+AFRIKIN, Afrikin Fest, Afrikin LLC makes no representations or warranties in relation to this website or the information and materials provided on this website.